 24-bit or 32-bit float?

-To my mind, situations like this usually point to an incomplete understanding of how a DAW and its file formats each handle dynamics, and of the limits that reappear at export stage.
+To my mind, situations like this mainly reflect an incomplete understanding of how a DAW and its file formats each handle level, and of the limits that reappear at export stage.

 What does bit depth actually describe?